IgorCandido/Hazzlenut/README.md

 Work list:
 - Clean and reorganize the services.twitch namespace
+- Think of a way to enforce cursor and total on sequence requests (TwitchClient)
 - Understand why the TwitchReply RootJsonFormat isn't being correctly imported implicitly (without importing in the context of the method it says that if finds an ambiguous method to apply)
     - Implement tests to assure that the serialization and deserializion of the hand rolled json formating works